 A better statutory fit for offering incentives or loans in low-income food deserts would be the community development statutes, G.S.
 160A-456 (cities) and G.S.
 153A-376 (counties).
 These statutes authorize local governments to engage in community development programs for the benefit of low- and moderate-income persons.
 A conservative test to determine whether authority exists under these statutes for a particular program is one used for federal Community Development Block Grant programs: whether the population benefiting from the grant or loan consists of at least 51% low- and moderate-income persons.
 A grocer locating in a low-income food desert and serving low-income persons probably fits the criteria.

-There are other sources of statutory authority for grants and loans that don’t require job creation, provided some other important public purpose is served.
-For example, financial assistance could be offered to a small corner grocer who agrees to locate in a blighted area that is a designated urban redevelopment area (as described in this post) or in a municipal service district for downtown revitalization (described in this post).
+There are other sources of statutory authority for grants and loans that don’t require job creation, provided some other important public purpose is served and the financial assistance is necessary to the project (as explained in this post).
+For example, loans could be offered to a small corner grocer who agrees to locate in a blighted area that is a designated urban redevelopment area (as described in this post) or in a municipal service district for downtown revitalization (described in this post).

 Of course, resolving the statutory authority question is just one step in establishing a development finance program to address food deserts.
 Expertise in finance and development is required to effectively implement such a program, and not all local governments have the necessary expertise on staff or through local partners.
 The School of Government often provides that expertise to local governments through its Development Finance Initiative (DFI), and other partners could be enlisted in the effort.
 The FFFI effort in Pennsylvania included partners with lending expertise and specialized knowledge of supermarkets.